n132/Seccomp-asm/README.md

 # Warning

 This is not completed.
-And there are tons of bugs on it.
+And there are tons of bugs!